Collecting Data at a Glacial Pace: The Greenland Ice Mapping Project

 Joughin notes that the increased velocities of glaciers were not anticipated a decade or two ago.
 “In Greenland and Antarctica, we’ve had satellites looking at these areas since the 1990s and we’ve been seeing speed-up on both ice sheets,” he says.
 “I couldn’t correlate one glacier to the next, but the overall pattern of speed-up is happening on both ice sheets.”

 One major consequence of this more rapid movement is an increase in the amount of ice flowing into the surrounding oceans.
 This added fresh water could lead to changes in ocean currents, sea life, and, of course, sea level.
 Joughin is quick to point out that there still is a lot of uncertainty about how much or how rapidly this flux of ice will affect global sea levels.

 The Greenland Ice Mapping Project velocity data are derived from synthetic aperture radar (SAR) measurements from a number of international missions, including Canada’s RADARSAT-1 and RADARSAT-2, Japan’s “Daichi” Advanced Land Observing Satellite (ALOS-1), and Germany’s TerraSAR-X. These SAR systems, however, were not designed for the express purpose of mapping sea ice.

-This will change with the launch of the joint NASA/Indian Space Agency Synthetic Aperture Radar (NISAR) mission, which currently is scheduled for 2020.
+This will change with the launch of the joint NASA/Indian Space Research Organisation Synthetic Aperture Radar (NISAR) mission, which currently is scheduled for 2020.
 One of the primary science objectives of NISAR is to measure the flow of ice sheets.